 I remember the first time a saw a meme with this saying, I thought it was funny.
-The more I saw it, the more it Not my circus, not my monkeysbecame a motto, a mantra even.
+The more I saw it, the more it became a motto, a mantra even.
 It’s funny how this saying made me aware of how many times I have allowed myself to get caught up in drama that really had nothing to do with me.

 I know that my ability to take on other people’s problems as my own comes from my need to fix things.
 I want to help; I want to make it better.
 I don’t like to see the people I care about hurt in any way, who does?
 Some of us are just better at keeping our distance in matters that don’t really involve them.
 They understand that whatever the issue is, it’s not their circus, and definitely not their monkeys!